nickyhajal/world-domination-summit/_content/schedule.md

 <a name="portland-experience"></a>

 Over the years we've learned that two big reasons people come to WDS is to meet people with shared interests and experience some of what the great city of Portland has to offer.
-So this year we racked our brains to figure out how we could do a better job of providing both of those things.

-The result? **The Portland Experience.**
+Since the WDS weekend is already a jam-packed affair, we've created **The Portland Experience**, a festival celebrating what makes Portland so great.

 We're commandeering a 3-block section of the downtown Park Blocks and taking the best of Portland and bringing it directly to you.
 Food?
 Check.
 Drink?
 Check?
 Music, crafts, exercise?
 Check, check, and check.